-Valenca do Minho takes its name from the Rio Minho that runs through this natural and lush region of Northern Portugal.
-A border town, Valenca lies on the banks of the Rio Minho opposite Tui in Spain.
+Valenca do Minho takes its name from the Rio Minho that runs through this natural and lush region of northern Portugal.
+Valenca is a border town that lies on the banks of the Rio Minho opposite Tui in Spain.

-Valenca is one of the major starting points of the last 100km of the Portuguese Camino de Santiago which gives a little taste of Portugal, before heading onwards to Santiago in Spain.
+As a major starting point of the last 100km of the Portuguese Camino de Santiago, Valenca gives a pilgrim a little taste of Portugal before heading on wards to Santiago in Spain.

 So, what is there is to see and do in 24 hours in Valenca?